Inclusive classroom: Personal issues

 Students with personal issues include those with different spiritual identities, sexual identities, gender identities, religions, and cultures.
 Teachers are encouraged to increase representation of these groups in the curriculum through literature and other materials.

 Cognitive disability

-There are many types of cognitive impairments that include attention and memory, language, executive function, problem solving and reasoning, and social function disabilities.
+There are many types of cognitive impairments that include attention and memory, language, executive function, problem solving and reasoning, and social functioning disabilities.
 Many of these students will have IEPs.
 These students may require extra time for homework and tests, alternative testing sites, repeated instructions, and the reduction of multiple-choice answers on exams.

 Multicultural diversities

 Physical diversities would entail students of all races, cultures, and ethnicities.
 As English-language learners work on skills to become fluent in English, they also become an important focus of inclusive classrooms.
 Diversity should be intertwined into the classroom curriculum to teach all students effectively.
 Community-referenced instruction, a curriculum approach that allows educators to design lessons with multiple roles, challenges, and opportunities for learning, is a tool used to benefit all students in inclusive classrooms.
 Work experiences, research terms, and service learning are some examples of instruction within these inclusive classrooms.